tmc3221/HuddleBot/README.md

 ## Future Features

+- **Deployment**: Expect deployment of the Huddle-Bot UI by the 2025-2026 season!
 - **Draft Rankings**: Stay tuned for way too early 2025-2026 Fantasy Football Draft rankings!
 - **Advanced Player Comparisons**: Coming soon, we'll add tools to compare players side by side, factoring in all relevant stats.
 - **Boom or Bust**: Get dynamic point projections representing a player's cieling and floor for production.